2gatherproject/decentralized-social-apps-guide/README.md

 It will also require secure _private smart contracts_ and _secure multi-party computation_ that can operate on encrypted data safely and in a "trustless" way.
 There are various new approaches to this including _trusted execution environments_ and _homomorphic encryption_.

+#### Actor Model and Object Capability Access Control

+The Actor Model is the most natural framework for building decentralized social protocols, platforms and apps because it aligns with our democratic ideals and ways of initiating and organizing human endeavors.
+Object Capabilities, as opposed to Access Control Lists (ACLs), builds on the actor model to support the Principle of Least Authority, putting an actor in charge of their data, rather than a recipient or a service.
+This allows permissions to be revoked by the actor when desired and prevents the Confused Deputy problem and other abuses by service providers and proxies.
+See the concepts section below for references.
+See also [ACLs Don't](http://waterken.sourceforge.net/aclsdont/) for an overview of the benefits of Object Capabilities vs ACLs.

 #### Development Process Considerations

 Even when a project is fully decentralized in its operation and technically open source, its may be tightly controlled by a single corporation.
 No software that is controlled centrally like this can be considered truly decentralized.
 Some process considerations to evaluate when considering a project include: